Instance

 Enterprise T1485 Data Destruction

-Monitor for unexpected deletion of an instance (ex: instance.delete within GCP Audit Logs)
+Monitor for unexpected deletion of a virtual machine or database instance (ex: instance.delete within GCP Audit Logs, DeleteDBInstance in AWS)

 Enterprise T1578 Modify Cloud Compute Infrastructure